 The Company conducts the majority of exploration and evaluation activities in the United States.
 As such, it is subject to risk due to fluctuations in the exchange rates of the Canadian and US dollars.
-As at September 30, 2021, the Company had a foreign currency net monetary asset position of approximately US\$367,923.
-Each 10% change in the US dollar relative to the Canadian dollar will result in a foreign exchange gain/loss of approximately \$36,800.
+As at June 30, 2022, the Company had a US foreign currency net monetary asset position of approximately US\$154,370 and a MXN Peso net monetary liabilities position of approximately MXN Peso 460,433.
+Each 10% change in the US dollar and Mexican peso relative to the Canadian dollar will result in a foreign exchange gain/loss of approximately \$19,900 and \$2,900, respectively.